 Since companies such as ours are relied on to provide a fire suppression system which is always fit for purpose, the issues with mist systems weigh heavily on our choice for any given application.

 Comparing the sprinkler standard BS9251 to the mist standard BS8458

 The following should be noted…

 1. The mist standard BS8458 is ‘Application Specific’.
-It is the ‘Application Specific’ nature of BS8458 amongst other aspects which differentiates it from the sprinkler standard BS9251: 2014.
+It is the ‘Application Specific’ nature of BS8458 amongst other aspects which differentiates it from the sprinkler standard BS9251: 2014 which is not application specific.
 Any suggestion they are equivalent is misleading.

 2. Currently Mist system components have no certification.
-For most applications, the third-party certification gives an important stamp of approval.
+But for most life-critical applications, the third-party certification gives an important stamp of approval.

 To install a mist system an installation checklist should be followed and the affects of the surrounding environmental conditions taken into account.
 The ‘Mist system installation checklist’ differentiates the installation from sprinkler systems which have no need for such a requirement.

 The Mist system installation checklist* as recommended by the British Automatic Fire Sprinkler Association (BAFSA):

 - Has the system been tested and approved by a third party approval body such as LPCB, VdS, UL or FM for the specific application intended?